attackingzcash/attackingzcash.github.io/zsupply/index.md

 }
 ```

-Since Hush has 8.06M HUSH in shielded addresses, that gives HUSH a zsupply % of 10.5%!
+Since Hush has 8.06M HUSH in transparent addresses and currently 0.901M HUSH in zaddrs, that gives HUSH a zsupply % of 10.5%!

 # z2z coins